gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 {% include small-img.html url="obia3-join.png" %}
 <br>
 {% include cool.html content="
 Sometimes the geometry is broken.
-Type `fix` in the search field of the Processing Toolbox and open `Fix Geometries` which will in most cases do the job
+Type `fix` in the search field of the Processing Toolbox and open `Fix Geometries` which will in most cases do the job.
 "%}

 ###  Step-5 Training
 Type `train` in the search field of the Processing Toolbox and open `TrainVectorClassifier`

-* In the  field  `Vector Data List` select  the correct vector file clicking **...** and browse directly to the file containing the training area polygons **segments-meanshift-zonal.shp**.
+* In the  field  `Vector Data List` select  the correct vector file by clicking **...** and browse directly to the file containing the training area polygons **segments-meanshift-zonal.shp**
 * Provide the `Output model filename` as **lahn-gi-spann-obia.model**
 * In the field `Field names for training features` copy and paste `"mean_0 stdev_0 mean_1 stdev_1 mean_3 stdev_3 mean_2 stdev_2"`
-* The name of `Field containing the class id for supervision` is `CLASS_ID`.
+* The name of `Field containing the class id for supervision` is `CLASS_ID`
-* Classifier to use for training: `libsvm` Usually the straighforward Support Vector Machine is doing a good job.
+* Classifier to use for training: `libsvm` Usually the straighforward Support Vector Machine is doing a good job
 * SVM Kernel Type: `linear`
 * SVM Model Type: `csvc`
-* tick `Parameters optimization` to `ON`.
+* Set `Parameters optimization` to `ON`
 * Push `Run`
 <br>
 {% include small-img.html url="obia5-train.png" %}